 Bouygues is a provider of design and construction services to public sector and private clients in the United Kingdom.
-It currently trades as member of an integrated unincorporated joint venture, named Bylor (together with Laing O'Rourke Construction Limited) in relation to the Hinkley Point C Power Station project, and as a member of an integrated unincorporated joint venture, named Align (with the companies VolkerFitzpatrick Limited and Sir Robert McAlpine Limited), in relation to the High Speed 2 Phase 1 project.
-Bouyques has just under 1000 direct employees in the UK.
+It currently trades as:

+- a member of an integrated unincorporated joint venture, named Bylor (together with Laing O'Rourke Construction Limited) in relation to the Hinkley Point C Power Station project, - a member of an integrated unincorporated joint venture, named Align (with the companies VolkerFitzpatrick Limited and Sir Robert McAlpine Limited), in relation to the High Speed 2 Phase 1 project, - a member of an integrated unincorporated joint venture, named BMJV (with the Murphy Group), in relation to the Lower Thames Crossing project, and - a member of an alliance, with Balfour Beatty and Laing O'Rourke in relation to the Sizewell C Power Station project.

+Bouygues has just over 1000 employees working for it in the UK.

-Bouyques is part of a group of companies worldwide which have Bouyques SA, a CAC 40 company listed on the Paris Euronext, as their ultimate parent.
+Bouygues is part of a group of companies worldwide which have Bouygues SA, a CAC 40 company listed on the Paris Euronext, as their ultimate parent.
 The Bouygues group has over 200,000 employees worldwide and operates in nearly 80 countries.

 As a leading design and construction contractor, Bouygues has a complex supply chain model that both supports its core businesses and maintains its office and technology infrastructure.
-Bouyques' supply chains, either externally or from other companies within the Bouygues group, relate mainly to the following activities:
+Bouygues' supply chains, either externally or from other companies within the Bouygues group, relate mainly to the following activities:

-- Subcontracting the specialist contractors necessary to deliver certain construction operations on .
-Bouygues construction sites; - Consultancy professional and consultancy services from design professionals in various fields, including, without limitation, engineering (such as structural, system, civil and mechanical and electrical), geological and geotechnical, architectural, sustainability, project management, cost consultancy and surveying;

-- Business services a wide range of products and services necessary to maintain normal day to day operations in its offices and support its core business functions such as cleaning, catering, security, IT support and print services; - Professional services professional services such as external training, audit services and advisory services in areas such as tax, regulation, insurance and law; - Real estate the purchase or leasing of office space to accommodate staff and operate its business; - Technology the systems, software and equipment that are necessary to maintain the technology infrastructure that supports Bouygues' core business; and - Travel -mobility is essential and Bouygues works with a service provider which manages its transportation and accommodation bookings.
+- Subcontracting the specialist contractors necessary to deliver certain construction operations on Bouygues construction sites; - Consultancy professional and consultancy services from design professionals in various fields, including, without limitation, engineering (such as structural, system, civil and mechanical and electrical), geological and geotechnical, architectural, sustainability, project management, cost consultancy and surveying; - Business services a wide range of products and services necessary to maintain normal day to day operations in its offices and support its core business functions such as cleaning, catering, security, IT support and print services; - Professional services professional services such as external training, audit services and advisory services in areas such as tax, regulation, insurance and law; - Real estate the purchase or leasing of office space to accommodate staff and operate its business; - Technology the systems, software and equipment that are necessary to maintain the technology infrastructure that supports Bouygues' core business; and - Travel -mobility is essential and Bouygues works with a service provider which manages its transportation and accommodation bookings.